matrix-org/matrix-spec-proposals/proposals/1767-extensible-events.md

 For convenience and compatibility, we keep "body" and "formatted_body" as shorthand for plain-text and html-formatted fallback for events.

+The various types in an event's contents MUST refer to the same event.
+Multiple events should be linked using a `m.relates_to` reference rather than multiplexing into a single event.

 Here are proposals for different types of events:

 ### m.text and m.html